A lot or a little?

 Is it any good?

-AFTER THE END is told in alternating first-person, present-tense narration by Juneau and Miles.
-At first the novel's slow moving, but once Juneau discovers her clan is missing, the pace picks up.
+Told in alternating first-person, present-tense narration by Juneau and Miles, the novel's moves slowly at first, but once Juneau discovers her clan is missing, the pace picks up.
 Readers will especially enjoy the interaction and banter between Juneau and Miles, who need each other for specific reasons and come to rely on each other.
 Juneau's completely serious about her mission of finding her family, and Miles provides plenty of comic relief.
 He doesn't accept that Juneau was fed weird lies and has magical powers, even until the end, which helps makes the story believable.

 There are lots of interesting characters and side characters, but Juneau and Miles are truly the heart of the novel.
 The cliffhanger will leave readers desperate to find out what happens next.
 After The End is a good mixture of science fiction, mystery, thriller, and romance, with lots of political and social issues to engage readers and possibly inspire them to question their own world.
 And for readers looking for diverse characters in novels, note that Juneau is part-Chinese, part white.